bkneis/scubawhere/public_html/docs/ScubaWhere API Documentation.md

 Deactivating a session means it can no longer be selected for booking, but is still in the system and the bookings are still valid.

 > #### Important
-> This function is intended to be used if a session cannot be deleted because it has been booked, to sort out the rebooking of the affected customers while no new bookings can be created.
+> This function is intended to be used if a session cannot be deleted because it has been booked, to sort out the rebooking of the affected customers while no new bookings can be created for this session.

 - **@param** integer id The ID of the session to deactivate
+- &nbsp;
+- **@return** JSON      Contains `status` on success, `errors` on failure

+### Restore a session

+`POST /api/session/restore`

+Restores a deactivated session, so it can be booked again.

+- **@param** integer id The ID of the session to restore
 - &nbsp;
 - **@return** JSON      Contains `status` on success, `errors` on failure